By CHEN YIH WEN and MYRRA BAITY

 However, a heads-on approach might do more harm than good, cautioned Dr Harlina.

-“Parents think they are doing the girls a favour by circumcising them,” she said, adding that criminalising the procedure might cause the practice to go underground instead.
+“These parents think they are doing the girls a favour by circumcising them,” she said, adding that criminalising the procedure might cause the practice to go underground instead.

 Education, she said, is the key.